mono/Embeddinator-4000/docs/error.md

 Note: Supported features will evolve with new versions of the tool.

+<h3><a name="EM1050"/>Field `F` is not generated because of field type `T` is not supported.</h3>

+This is a **warning** that the field `F` will be ignored (i.e. nothing will be generated) because the exposed type `T` is not supported.

+There should be an earlier warning giving more information why type `T` is not supported.

+Note: Supported features will evolve with new versions of the tool.

 <!-- 2xxx: code generation -->

 # EM2xxx: Code Generation